 Tip 2: Be prepared in case of lost baggage - Lost baggage happens.
 As a general rule of thumb, I recommend carrying the following items in case of a lost checked bag: travel size deoderant, travel size toothpaste + toothbrush, travel size contact lens solution + case, hairbrush, eyeglasses, change of clothes.
 Additionally, if you are traveling somewhere warm, carry-on your bathing suit + flip flops.
 If you are traveling somewhere cold, carry-on your coat.
 Always carry your passports, ID, cell phone, medications (in original prescription packaging), devices and chargers in your personal items bag.

 Tip 3: Track your belongings Utilizing air tags can help you better track your belongings in the event your checked bags go missing.
-I recommend putting them in the lining of your checked luggage (or in a discreet pocket area of your luggage).
+I recommend putting them in the lining of your checked luggage (or in a discreet pocket area inside your luggage).

 Tip 1: Know the local emergency numbers